Feeling the urge to connect?

 - Connect through clutter

 Believe it or not, even your clutter can connect you to your community!
 As you’re sheltering at home, you might find yourself reevaluating your belongings.
 Well, now is the perfect time to go through it all – organize that storage unit, clean out that closet, retire that end table – and use that clutter to pay it forward!
-When our ReStore locations in Oakland, San Jose, and Concord reopen, we will be ready to pick up your gently used furniture, home décor, and appliances – and turn your clutter into some real community benefit.
+Our ReStore locations in Oakland, San Jose, and Concord updated hours to drop-off your gently used furniture, home décor, and appliances – and turn your clutter into some real community benefit.
 Not only will you feel fresh-start good, you’ll also know that your donation avoided the landfill AND helped Habitat build more affordable housing in your community!